eggplants/f_down/README.md

 - search on which board the index is registered,with csv data of index

 5,search threads by index
 - select some indexes, threads data have this ones try to search.

+6,confirm save path (save_dir.txt)
+- confirm save path
 # Contains
 .
 ├── csv
 │├── category_my.csv
 │├── category_sa.csv